 The CDTFA can attempt to assess the sales tax liability to owners of the business.
 This is often called a dual determination.
 If you have a business with a tax liability, you could be at risk.
-If you have received a notice of personal assessment, you can appeal the CDTFA’s determination.
+Moreover, if you have received a notice of personal assessment, you can appeal the CDTFA’s determination.

 Per the Sales Tax Code, any responsible person who willfully fails to pay any taxes due from a corporation, partnership, limited partnership, limited liability partnership, or limited liability company may be personally liable for any unpaid taxes, interest and penalties on those taxes upon termination, dissolution, or abandonment of the business of the corporation, partnership, limited partnership, limited liability partnership, or limited liability company.